city41/ereader-solitaire/README.md

 ## Running in mGBA

-As long as `mgba` is in your path, then `make clean && make runsav` should build the game then immediately launch it in mGBA.
-This requires the ereader ROM to be where the Makefile expects it.
-Look for `EREADER_MGBA_ROM` in the Makefile.
+`make clean && make runsav` will build the game then immediately launch it in mGBA.
+This requires the ereader ROM and mgba to be where the Makefile expects them.
+Look for `EREADER_MGBA_ROM` and `MGBA` in the Makefile.

 ## Creating raws and bmps